Tasks and Limits#

 end_pos = np.array([0.8, 0.0, 0.4])

-As the target moves away from the base, the arm must straighten to reach.
-Near full extension, the elbow approaches a singularity: joint velocities spike to extreme values, the motion becomes violently unstable, and the simulation can explode entirely.
+As the target moves away from the base, the arm must straighten.
+Near full extension, the elbow approaches a singularity: the Jacobian becomes ill-conditioned, and small task-space errors demand unbounded joint velocities.

 The opposite problem occurs when the robot has more degrees of freedom than the task requires.
 With position-only tracking (orientation_cost=0.0), a 7-DOF arm has four extra degrees of freedom.
-The solver can move the elbow, rotate the wrist, or contort the arm in any way that doesn’t affect the end-effector position.
+The solver can move the elbow, rotate the wrist, or reconfigure the arm arbitrarily without affecting the end-effector position.

-This is nullspace drift — motion in degrees of freedom that don’t affect the task.
-Without guidance, you might see:
+This is nullspace drift: uncontrolled motion in degrees of freedom that do not affect the task.
+Common symptoms include elbow drift, unnecessary inter-frame joint motion, and non-reproducible poses.

 Position-only tracking: the elbow drifts unpredictably.